Standard Dog Spay/Neuter Pricing

 Preparing Your Dog for Surgery

 Dog Drop Off is at 8:30am - CLICK HERE for Drop-Off Instructions

 Dog Pick Up is at 3:30pm - CLICK HERE for Pick-Up Instructions

 (Dogs must be on a leash and wearing a flat collar.
 For the safety of your dog and our staff, please do not have a harness on your dog and please do not have your dog in a crate or carrier.)
 Dog owners wait while their dog receives their pre-surgical exam.
 Please walk your dogs to encourage them to go to the bathroom prior to leaving your home!

 Our vets recommend that pets are fully vaccinated from communicable diseases (distemper, parvo, and upper respiratory diseases) prior to surgery.
 Please consult your regular veterinarian for further information.
 In addition, Connecticut state law requires a current rabies vaccination for pets over 12 weeks of age.
-If your pet has a current rabies vaccination, please bring proof in the form of a certificate (tags are not acceptable forms of proof).
+If your pet has a current rabies vaccination, please email or fax Rabies Certificate (tags are not acceptable forms of proof) prior to your appointment.
 Otherwise we will to administer one at the time of surgery (there is no charge for rabies and distemper vaccines).